LF-Decentralized-Trust/project-proposals/HIPs/incubation/hiero.md

 We anticipate that this designation process will proceed swiftly if the TOC concurs that all criteria have been met.

 # Solution
-A `PROJECT` network is based on several individual components.
+A Hiero network is based on several individual components.
 The following diagram gives an overview of all components that are needed to run a network and interact with the network.

 ![Components of a network](../assets/hedera-structure.svg "Components of a network")